bloomberg/bde_verify/doc/docs/main.rst

    https://github.com/dietmarkuehl/coolyser/wiki/Overview

-If the ``-rewrite-dir dir`` option is specified, |bv| will make some suggested changes by itself and place the modified files in the specified directory with ``-rewritten`` appended to the file names.
+If the ``-rewrite-dir dir`` option is specified, |bv| will make some suggested changes by itself and place the modified files in the specified directory.
 (Not much rewriting is being done yet; we plan to increase this over time.)

 |Bv| is supported on SunOS, Linux, and Windows.
 In the BloombergLP development
 environment, running ``/opt/bb/bin/`` |bv| will launch the appropriate